UtrechtUniversity/programming-cafe/exercises/Julia/Julia_exercises.md

 @btime abs(-100.0)
 ```

-#### The gamma function
+#### Single dispatch: The gamma function

 In the presentation, you saw adding a simpler method to the existing function `gamma()` from the package `SpecialFunctions`.
-Now you can check if that indeed gained you anything at all, using the `BenchmarkTools` package:
+You can check if that indeed gained you anything at all, using the `BenchmarkTools` package:

 ```julia
 import SpecialFunctions:gamma